 Robert Fitzpatrick, who operates the website Pyramid Scheme Alert, insists that more than 99 percent lose their money, with the turnover rate at some companies exceeding 90 percent every year.

-It is hard to get any concrete evidence if Nu Skin, like many other Multi-level marketing companies, are based off a pyramid scheme because often they make their reports too complicated and just too long for investigators to go through it all.
+It is hard to get any concrete evidence if Nu Skin – like many other Multi-level marketing companies – is based off a pyramid scheme, because often Nu Skin makes their reports too complicated, and just too long for investigators to go through.

 I would say that they certainly are, since the up-line makes more when the down-line grow their organizations.

 On the actual meetings, Nu Skin representatives always protected themselves by saying that it could not be considered a pyramid scheme, since the down-line only goes 6 levels deep.